(Published February 2021, last updated April 2023)

 Gîte de Beausoleil (35 people)

-Gîte de la Planette (two rooms, three people)
+Gîte de la Planette (2 rooms, 3 people)

 Le Refuge du Pèlerin